wellcomecollection/visual-material/metadata-framework/metadata-elements/creator/relator-terms.md

 ## Definition

-Relator terms are used to explain the relationship between a name and an object**.**
+Relator terms are used to explain the relationship between a name and an object.

 * artist
 * collotyper